 Sending money to China

-When you send money overseas you will usually have to register for an account with a money transfer provider.
-The process for doing this varies between companies but will generally require you to provide your name, address, phone number, email address and proof of identity.
-If you are not using cash for this transaction, you will need to provide your banking info in order to have funds drafted from your account.
+When sending money overseas, you’ll usually need to create a free account with a money transfer provider.
+The process varies by company but generally requires you to provide your name, contact information and proof of identity.
+If you’re not paying for your transaction with cash, you’ll also provide your banking info in order to have the funds withdrawn from your account.

-Once you’ve selected your payment option and entered the full details of your transfer, you can make your transaction and wait for your funds to arrive.
-You’ll most likely be given a reference number or receipt, which you can use to check the progress of your transfer.
+Once you’ve selected a payment option and entered the full details of your transfer, you make your transaction and wait for the funds to arrive.
+You’ll most likely receive a reference number or receipt that you can use to track the progress of your transfer.

 How do international money transfers work?